 Will you be commuting, touring, or exploring?
 Will you be spending most of your time on the road or in the mud?
 Is it for short spins or all day epics?
 All these questions will influence your gravel bike choice.
 Check out some of the examples below to help you make your decision.

-Full carbon fork
+Full carbon frame and fork

 Flared drop bars for off road control